top of page

 The verb 'impress' comes from the Latin word 'impressus,' which is the past participle of 'imprimere.'
 'Imprimere' is a combination of 'in' (meaning 'in' or 'on') and 'primere' (meaning 'to press' or 'to push').
 In Latin, 'imprimere' initially referred to the act of pressing or engraving a mark or image onto a surface, such as in printing.
 Over time, its meaning expanded to encompass the idea of leaving a mark or making an impact more broadly.
 As the word 'impress' transitioned into English, it retained this sense of making a strong, lasting, or favorable impact on someone's mind, emotions, or opinion.
 The etymology of 'impress' underscores its historical connection to the notion of leaving a mark or making a significant impression, emphasizing its role in describing the ability to influence or captivate someone's thoughts, emotions, or perceptions.

-Quiz: Find the meaning of impress
+Find the correct meaning of the verb impress:

 Try Again!